simonberner/game-of-life-js/README.md

 - Consider [the following](https://jestjs.io/docs/ecmascript-modules) when running Jest in combination with JavaScript modules.
 #### Script: `test:watch`
 The `--watch` option is used to enable Jest's watch mode.
 When you run Jest with the `--watch` flag, it sets up a persistent process that watches for changes in your project files.

+## Learnings
+- In TDD I still struggle with the step: *Then I implement the "simplest" possible solution code till the test/s passes.* Implementing a first bunch of basic tests can be quite simple and straight forward but as things move on we need to add more logic in a higher dose.
+Not rushing ahead in that moment is crucial.